Johnson Controls International (NYSE:JCI) Updates FY25 Earnings Guidance

 Johnson Controls International (NYSE:JCI – Get Free Report) issued an update on its FY25 earnings guidance on Wednesday morning.
 The company provided earnings per share guidance of $3.40-$3.50 for the period, compared to the consensus earnings per share estimate of $3.51.
 Johnson Controls International also updated its FY 2025 guidance to 3.400-3.500 EPS.

-Johnson Controls International (NYSE:JCI – Get Free Report) last posted its quarterly earnings results on Wednesday, November 6th.
-The company reported $1.28 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $1.25 by $0.03.
-Johnson Controls International had a net margin of 6.49% and a return on equity of 14.51%.
-The company had revenue of $6.25 billion for the quarter, compared to the consensus estimate of $7.26 billion.
-On average, equities research analysts predict that Johnson Controls International will post 3.46 earnings per share for the current fiscal year.
+Johnson Controls International (NYSE:JCI – Get Free Report) last released its quarterly earnings data on Wednesday, November 6th.
+The company reported $1.28 earnings per share for the quarter, topping the consensus estimate of $1.25 by $0.03.
+The business had revenue of $6.25 billion during the quarter, compared to analysts’ expectations of $7.26 billion.
+Johnson Controls International had a return on equity of 14.51% and a net margin of 6.49%.
+As a group, sell-side analysts predict that Johnson Controls International will post 3.46 EPS for the current year.

-Several brokerages have recently issued reports on JCI.
-StockNews.com upgraded Johnson Controls International from a “hold” rating to a “buy” rating in a research report on Monday.
-Barclays raised their price target on Johnson Controls International from $62.00 to $64.00 and gave the company an “equal weight” rating in a report on Wednesday, October 2nd.
-Royal Bank of Canada upped their price objective on shares of Johnson Controls International from $81.00 to $86.00 and gave the stock a “sector perform” rating in a report on Thursday.
-Morgan Stanley started coverage on shares of Johnson Controls International in a research note on Friday, September 6th.
-They set an “overweight” rating and a $85.00 target price on the stock.
-Finally, Robert W. Baird upped their price target on shares of Johnson Controls International from $80.00 to $85.00 and gave the stock a “neutral” rating in a research note on Thursday.
-Eleven equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
-According to data from MarketBeat, Johnson Controls International currently has a consensus rating of “Hold” and an average target price of $75.64.
+A number of equities research analysts have recently weighed in on JCI shares.
+StockNews.com raised shares of Johnson Controls International from a “hold” rating to a “buy” rating in a research note on Monday.
+Oppenheimer lifted their price objective on Johnson Controls International from $86.00 to $87.00 and gave the company an “outperform” rating in a research report on Thursday.
+The Goldman Sachs Group increased their target price on Johnson Controls International from $73.00 to $81.00 and gave the stock a “buy” rating in a research report on Friday, August 2nd.
+Morgan Stanley started coverage on Johnson Controls International in a research report on Friday, September 6th.
+They set an “overweight” rating and a $85.00 price target on the stock.
+Finally, Mizuho upped their price target on Johnson Controls International from $62.00 to $75.00 and gave the stock a “neutral” rating in a research note on Thursday, October 17th.
+Eleven equities research analysts have rated the stock with a hold rating and six have given a buy rating to the company’s stock.
+According to MarketBeat, Johnson Controls International presently has an average rating of “Hold” and a consensus target price of $75.64.

-In other news, COO Nathan D. Manning sold 1,167 shares of the stock in a transaction on Tuesday, September 3rd.
-The stock was sold at an average price of $72.75, for a total value of $84,899.25.
-Following the completion of the sale, the chief operating officer now owns 143,488 shares in the company, valued at $10,438,752.
-This represents a 0.00 % decrease in their ownership of the stock.
-The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at this link.
-In related news, COO Nathan D. Manning sold 3,000 shares of the firm’s stock in a transaction that occurred on Tuesday, October 1st.
+In other Johnson Controls International news, COO Nathan D. Manning sold 3,000 shares of the company’s stock in a transaction that occurred on Tuesday, October 1st.
+The stock was sold at an average price of $77.08, for a total value of $231,240.00.
+Following the completion of the transaction, the chief operating officer now directly owns 140,488 shares in the company, valued at $10,828,815.04.
+This represents a 0.00 % decrease in their position.
+The transaction was disclosed in a document filed with the SEC, which is available through the SEC website.
+In other Johnson Controls International news, COO Nathan D. Manning sold 3,000 shares of the stock in a transaction dated Tuesday, October 1st.
 The shares were sold at an average price of $77.08, for a total transaction of $231,240.00.
-Following the transaction, the chief operating officer now owns 140,488 shares of the company’s stock, valued at approximately $10,828,815.04.
-This trade represents a 0.00 % decrease in their ownership of the stock.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which is available through the SEC website.
-Also, COO Nathan D. Manning sold 1,167 shares of Johnson Controls International stock in a transaction on Tuesday, September 3rd.
-The shares were sold at an average price of $72.75, for a total transaction of $84,899.25.
-Following the completion of the sale, the chief operating officer now directly owns 143,488 shares of the company’s stock, valued at approximately $10,438,752.
+Following the completion of the transaction, the chief operating officer now owns 140,488 shares of the company’s stock, valued at $10,828,815.04.
+This represents a 0.00 % decrease in their position.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is available at the SEC website.
+Also, CEO George Oliver sold 110,615 shares of the firm’s stock in a transaction dated Monday, September 16th.
+The shares were sold at an average price of $72.67, for a total value of $8,038,392.05.
+Following the transaction, the chief executive officer now owns 1,243,751 shares of the company’s stock, valued at approximately $90,383,385.17.
 The trade was a 0.00 % decrease in their position.
 The disclosure for this sale can be found here.
-In the last 90 days, insiders sold 226,141 shares of company stock valued at $16,904,519.
-Company insiders own 0.69% of the company’s stock.
+In the last quarter, insiders have sold 226,141 shares of company stock worth $16,904,519.
+0.69% of the stock is owned by corporate insiders.

 Johnson Controls International Company Profile